andreibujaki/GatelessGateSharp/README.md

 ## Prerequisites

-The minimum requirements for the miner is as follows:
+The minimum requirements for the miner are as follows:

 * Graphics card(s) with the AMD GCN architecture and/or the NVIDIA Maxwell and Pascal architectures.
 * 64-bit Windows operating system.